kperroni/queueingManagementSystem/README.md

 ## Node server

 Run `node server` to run the express app on nodejs.
 This app is already integrated with Angular 5.
-The command `ng server` will deploy ONLY the angular app
+The command `ng serve` will deploy ONLY the angular app

 ## Development server